Academic Catalog

 2. The Counter-Reformation spirit

-C. The Age of Absolutism
+3. The Age of Absolutism

 1. The establishment of centralized European monarchies, with special focus on Louis XIV and the culture of Versailles

-2. Baroque art, music and architecture
+2. Baroque art, music, and architecture

-D. The Age of Encounters: The Americas
+4. The Age of Encounters: The Americas

-E. The Enlightenment
+5. The Enlightenment

-F. Revolution and Romanticism
+6. Revolution and Romanticism

 1. The French Revolution and its legacy